-2.2.4 Consideration of New/Additional Evidence.
+2.2.4 Consideration of New/Additional Evidence

-(a) If a party wishes to introduce new/additional evidence not raised or presented during the fair hearing and not otherwise reflected in the

-- record, the party must make such request in writing at the time he/she submits a request for appellate review pursuant to Section 2.1.1. - (b) The party may introduce such evidence at the appellate review only if expressly permitted by the appellate review committee, in its sole discretion, and only upon a clear showing by the party requesting consideration of the evidence that it is new, relevant evidence not previously available at the time of the hearing or that a request to admit relevant evidence was previously erroneously denied. - (c) In the exceptional circumstance where the appellate review committee determines to hear such evidence, the appellate review committee shall further have the ability to adjourn appellate review and remand the matter back to the hearing officer/panel. - (i) In such event, the hearing shall be reopened as to this evidence only, and the evidence shall be subject to submission and cross-examination and/or counter-evidence. - (ii) The hearing officer/panel shall then prepare a Supplemental Report and submit it to the triggering body.
-The triggering body will then notify the appellate review committee, in writing, through the Chief Executive Officer, as to whether the triggering body will or will not be amending its recommendation or action; and, if so, the nature of the amendment or reason for non-amendment. - (iii) The Chief Executive Officer shall then provide a copy of the Supplemental Report and the triggering body's recommendation/action to the Practitioner, and the appellate review process shall recommence. - 2.2.5 Recesses, Deliberation, and Adjournments.
+- (a) If a party wishes to introduce new/additional evidence not raised or presented during the fair hearing and not otherwise reflected in the record, the party must make such request in writing at the time he/she submits a request for appellate review pursuant to Section 2.1.1. - (b) The party may introduce such evidence at the appellate review only if expressly permitted by the appellate review committee, in its sole discretion, and only upon a clear showing by the party requesting consideration of the evidence that it is new, relevant evidence not previously available at the time of the hearing or that a request to admit relevant evidence was previously erroneously denied. - (c) In the exceptional circumstance where the appellate review committee determines to hear such evidence, the appellate review committee shall further have the ability to adjourn the appellate review and remand the matter back to the hearing officer/panel. - (i) In such event, the hearing shall be reopened as to this evidence only, and the evidence shall be subject to submission and crossexamination and/or counter-evidence. - (ii) The hearing officer/panel shall then prepare a Supplemental Report and submit it to the body whose Adverse recommendation/action gave rise to the hearing and appellate review. - (iii) The body whose Adverse recommendation/action gave rise to the hearing and appellate review will notify the appellate review committee, in writing, through the Hospital Chief Operating Officer, as to whether the Adverse recommendation or action will be amended; and, if so, the nature of the amendment or reason for non-amendment. - (iv) The Hospital Chief Operating Officer shall then provide a copy of the Supplemental Report and the recommendation/action of the body whose Adverse recommendation/action gave rise to the hearing and appellate review to the Practitioner, and the appellate review process shall recommence, as applicable. - 2.2.5 Recesses, Deliberation, and Adjournment.
 The appellate review committee may adjourn the review proceeding and reconvene the same without additional notice if it deems such adjournment necessary for the convenience of the participants, to obtain new or additional evidence, or for consultation.
-Upon the receipt of written statements and conclusion of oral statements, if allowed, the appellate review shall be closed.
-The appellate review committee shall thereafter deliberate, outside the presence of the parties, at such time and in such location as is convenient to the review committee; and, shall render a written recommendation that contains a concise statement of the reasons for the recommendation, to the Board.
+Upon receipt of written statements and conclusion of oral arguments, if allowed, the appellate review shall be closed.
+The appellate review committee shall thereafter deliberate outside the presence of the parties, at such time and in such location as is convenient to the review committee, and shall render a written recommendation that contains a concise statement of the reasons for the recommendation to the Board.